-Food & Environment - Rochester, NY area
+Food (agriculture) & Environment - Rochester, NY area

 Consider how what we grow and what we eat has an impact on our local environment.
 Also, local agriculture will be profoundly affected by Climate Change.

 Food and the Environment There are a number of environmental issues containing concerns we should have about the food we eat.